-The following graph (graph 10) uses the most up to date information available and shows patronage levels since 2007/08 and highlights that rail patronage is increasing at every station in Ribble Valley, with a large increase in the use of Clitheroe station between 2011/12.
+The following graph (graph 10) shows patronage levels since 2007/08 and highlights that rail patronage is increasing at every station in Ribble Valley, with a large increase in the use of Clitheroe station between 2011/12.

 Patronage is defined as the total number of journeys made to and from each station as indicated by ticket sales.
 Single tickets equate to one journey and return tickets equate to two journeys.